 Getting Started With Your Will

 When you’re ready to prepare a will, there are some things you’ll need to do beforehand.
-Contact your estate planning lawyer, such as from Wiseman Bray, PLLC, today to learn what you can do before your meeting.
+Contact your estate planning lawyer, such as from Patterson Bray, today to learn what you can do before your meeting.